 You can connect ActiveCampaign with hundreds of different external services through our Zapier integration by using ActiveCampaign as the “trigger” or “action.”
 This integration is already built within your ActiveCampaign account.
 There is no need to go to Zapier at all.
-All you have to do is go to Lists > Import > See more available integrations to create new connections.
+All you have to do is go to the Apps section and choose the app you want to connect with (you’ll see a “Set this up” button which will take you into the Zapier interface).
 Here is a breakdown of each section in this article.

 In Zapier create a new Zap using ActiveCampaign as the trigger or action:

 For triggers (the left side), choose the ActiveCampaign trigger you want to use (the event that occurs in ActiveCampaign):

 For actions (the right side), pick another service to push your ActiveCampaign data into (when the trigger occurs).
 You can use any available service as the action, even ActiveCampaign!

 For example, let’s say we have a Zap that triggers when a new subscriber is added to one list in ActiveCampaign, and adds them as a new subscriber in another list in ActiveCampaign.
 (Note: You can already do this with our native automations feature, but this is merely to illustrate how Zapier works.)

 Our Zap will start out looking like this: